 Aash-e Jow is a hearty Persian barley stew prepared by slowly cooking beans and grains with an abundance of fresh herbs and spinach.
-The stew is topped with the salty and tangy Kashk (liquid whey), tender crispy fried onions, and a garlic mint sauce.
+The stew is topped with salty and tangy Kashk (liquid whey), tender crispy fried onions, and a garlic mint sauce.

 Aash can be served either as the main course or as a side dish.
 When I’m in a hurry and eager to have this stew, I sometimes use good-quality canned beans to get to it faster!